HassellHoff/Datastory/index.md

 ***Figure 4:*** Correlation between the stock price and words used by Elon Musk

 Generally speaking we can see that when the quotes had a value of -0.2 to 0.4 the returns had a general turnover rate between -0.05 and 0.05.
-We could statte that while the quotes were on a neutral level, the impact on the returns of the stocks was also on a controlled level.
+We could state that while the quotes were on a neutral level, the impact on the returns of the stocks was also on a controlled level.
+However some interesting exceptions linger in the correlation.
+For example,

 ```markdown